Chardon High School: Academics

-In US News & World Report's 2022 ranking of best high schools, Chardon ranked 97th among Ohio high schools.
+In U.S. News & World Report's 2022 ranking of best high schools, Chardon ranked 97th among Ohio high schools.
 As of 2021, the school had a graduation rate of 97.8% with about 230 students graduating.

-Advanced placement classes are offered in Physics, English, Statistics, Precalculus, Seminar AB Calculus, BC Calculus, Chemistry, American History, American Government, European History, Computer Science, French, and Spanish.
+Advanced Placement classes are offered in Physics, English, Statistics, Precalculus, Seminar, AB Calculus, BC Calculus, Chemistry, American History, American Government, European History, Computer Science, French, and Spanish.

 Envirothon

 The Chardon High School Envirothon team has competed for many years.
 At the 2017 Ohio Envirothon Competition earning 1st place in the state and in 2022 placed 2nd overall and 1st in forestry.